Oral Biology/Maxillofacial Pathology

 Online Oral Biology/Maxillofacial Pathology Programs

-In 2019-2020, 25 schools offered a oral biology and oral and maxillofacial pathology program of some type.
+In the 2020-2021 academic year, 26 schools offered some type of oral biology and oral and maxillofacial pathology program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 Is a Degree in Oral Biology/Maxillofacial Pathology Worth It?

 The median salary for a oral biology and oral and maxillofacial pathology grad is $178,800 per year.
 This is based on the weighted average of the most common careers associated with the major.

 This is 348% more than the average salary for an individual holding a high school degree.
 This adds up to a gain of about $2,778,000 after 20 years!